HillaryDanan/compositional-abstraction/notes/post.md

 Current LLMs are holistic encoders.
 They can memorize vast amounts of compositional structure from training data, achieving apparent compositional ability.
 But if this analysis is correct, they are not genuinely composing — they are pattern-matching over memorized compositions.

+The instability of partial factorization suggests that LLMs' apparent compositional ability may be brittle — reliable when interpolating within the distribution of compositions they've seen, unreliable at the edges of their training distribution.

 This predicts:
 - LLMs should fail on truly novel compositions (not seen in training)
 - Scaling parameters should not fundamentally solve this (you can memorize more, but not compose)
 - Architectural changes (not just scale) are needed for genuine composition

+**Anticipated objection**: "But LLMs do compose novel sentences all the time."

+**Response**: They compose within the distribution of compositions they've seen.
+The question is whether they can compose *structurally* novel combinations — combinations that follow rules they've learned but instantiate patterns they've never encountered.
+The evidence from compositional generalization benchmarks (Lake & Baroni, 2018; Keysers et al., 2020) suggests they can't reliably.
+This experiment offers a mechanistic explanation: without architectural factorization, composition is unstable.

 ## Limitations